> wind farms. Huge wind farms. This one goes on for miles and miles. The bearings in them go so fast they lack profitability.

 >>If the technology was to a point where they were logical - I would be behind them with bells on!
 It just isn't there yet.

-In Denmark the technology is very logical, to the point that 20% of Danish power now comes from wind.
+In Denmark the technology is very logical, to the point that 20%!o(MISSING)f Danish power now comes from wind.

 >The polar ice caps are coming back.